Dr. Stephen Denny performs extraction procedures with minimum discomfort thanks to the latest techniques, tools, and anesthesia.

-A person's permanent natural teeth are meant to last a lifetime.
-However, there are several reasons why tooth extraction becomes unavoidable.
-A few common causes include a badly damaged or infected tooth, a crowded mouth, and other orthodontic or cosmetic reasons.
+Permanent natural teeth are meant to last a lifetime.
+However, there are several reasons why tooth extraction becomes unavoidable including: badly damaged or infected teeth, crowded mouth, and other orthodontic or cosmetic issues.

-Before an extraction, Dr. Stephen Denny will examine the patient's general health, noting allergies and prescription medications.
-A dental history is also taken, with specific attention to previous extractions and reactions to anesthetics.
-If an infection is already present, antibiotics may be prescribed.
-Before the extraction, we may recommend stopping using certain medications.
+Before extraction, Dr. Denny will talk with you about your general health, noting allergies and prescription medications.
+He will also talk with you about your dental history, paying attention to previous extractions and reactions to anesthetics.
+An X-ray will be taken to determine tooth structure and position (especially if it is impacted).
+If an infection is present, antibiotics may be prescribed.
+Before the extraction, Dr. Denny may recommend that you stop certain medications.

-An X-ray of the tooth is taken to find out its full structure and position, especially if it is impacted.
-Tooth extraction could be conducted under local anesthesia if the tooth is exposed and easily removed as a complete piece.
+Tooth extraction may be conducted under local anesthesia if the tooth is exposed and easily removed.
 A clinical instrument called an elevator is used to loosen the tooth, widen the space in the bone, and detach tiny elastic fibers that attach the tooth to the bone.
 Once the tooth is separated from the bone, it is gently lifted and removed with forceps.

-After an extraction, you will be required to bite on a piece of gauze for 20 to 30 minutes.
-This force will allow the blood to clot.
-A gentle rinse with warm salt water a few hours after the surgery can help keep the area clean.
+After an extraction, you will be required to bite on a piece of gauze for 20 to 30 minutes so blood can clot.
+A gentle rinse with warm salt water a few hours after surgery helps keep the area clean.

-Some bleeding and swelling can be expected in the next 24 hours after the extraction.
-You could press ice packs on your face to reduce swelling.
-Most of the swelling and bleeding will reduce entirely in a few days, and the complete healing will take about two weeks.
-Also, eat soft and cold foods for a few days after the procedure.
+Some bleeding and swelling can be expected in the first 24 hours.
+For comfort, you can press ice packs to your face to reduce swelling.
+Most of the swelling and bleeding will reduce entirely in a few days, and complete healing will take about two weeks.
+Eating soft and cold foods for a few days after the procedure may be more comfortable.